 So your strong letter demanding payment didn’t result in you getting back what you intended, now what?
 The next step to consider is taking the other party to small claims court.
+This may provoke many questions.
+Perhaps you are owed a lot of money, but sometimes that is untrue.
+Many ask “Is it worth going to small claims court for $500?”
 This decision is deeply personal and can mean different sacrifices for different people.
 Here are some important factors to consider when evaluating whether or not you should sue:

 1. Time and Effort

 You need to devote time to gathering information, such as sorting through all your papers to find receipts and/or documents related to the agreement, putting together your case to convince the judge your story is correct and possibly figuring out a lot of details such as finding witnesses and eventually appearing in court.

 One of the biggest factors to consider when deciding whether to go to small claims court is the cost.
 In most states, the cost to file a claim in small claims court is relatively low, typically between $30 and $100.
 However, if you hire an attorney to represent you, the costs can quickly add up.
 An attorney may charge anywhere from $100 to $500 or more per hour, depending on their experience and location.

 The prospect of representing yourself in small claims court without a lawyer should not discourage you!
 With tools like JusticeDirect, the small claims court process can be simple and affordable to navigate if you want to seek justice without involving a lawyer.